ecyao/ecyao.github.io/_pages/lors.md

 As a new assistant professor, I want to be transparent about my junior standing.
 While I will write the strongest letter I can, you should strategically consider that committees often place more weight on letters from tenured, senior faculty with established reputations.
 This is not a reason to avoid asking me, but it is a factor you should bear in mind when assembling your list of recommenders.

 My promise: I will only write genuinely positive letters.
 I will not write a negative or even lukewarm one, because a generic letter can do more harm than good to your chances.
 Given this, please be prepared that there is a good chance I may have to decline your request.
 If I do, please see it as my way of protecting your application.
-It means I sincerely believe you deserve a letter from someone who can be a strong advocate for your application and knows the details of your work better than I do.
+It means I sincerely believe you deserve a letter from someone who can be a stronger and more detailed advocate for your application than I can

 If you’d like me to write a letter for you, please get in touch at least *six weeks* before your first deadline.
 Please include the following information:
 1. What you are applying to + deadlines (a list of programs/link is sufficient)